Anode: Battery or galvanic cell anode

 In a battery or galvanic cell, the anode is the negative electrode from which electrons flow out towards the external part of the circuit.
 Internally the positively charged cations are flowing away from the anode (even though it is negative and therefore would be expected to attract them, this is due to electrode potential relative to the electrolyte solution being different for the anode and cathode metal/electrolyte systems); but, external to the cell in the circuit, electrons are being pushed out through the negative contact and thus through the circuit by the voltage potential as would be expected.
-Note: in a galvanic cell, contrary to what occurs in an electrolytic cell, no anions flow to the anode, the internal current being entirely accounted for by the cations flowing away from it (cf drawing).

 Battery manufacturers may regard the negative electrode as the anode, particularly in their technical literature.
-Though technically incorrect, it does resolve the problem of which electrode is the anode in a secondary (or rechargeable) cell.
+Though from an electrochemical viewpoint incorrect, it does resolve the problem of which electrode is the anode in a secondary (or rechargeable) cell.
 Using the traditional definition, the anode switches ends between charge and discharge cycles.

 Vacuum tube anode

-In electronic vacuum devices such as a cathode-ray tube, the anode is the positively charged electron collector.
+In electronic vacuum devices such as a cathode ray tube, the anode is the positively charged electron collector.
 In a tube, the anode is a charged positive plate that collects the electrons emitted by the cathode through electric attraction.
 It also accelerates the flow of these electrons.